cillian64/bigtime/firmware/README.md

-A configuration store will hold network settings (DHCP or IP+network+gateway+DNS), NTP settings (A list of NTP servers and a time-of-day to sync the time), display settings (12 or 24 hour time, flashing second marker, whether to display sync status), timezone, and whether daylight savings should be automatically applied:
+A configuration store will hold network settings (DHCP or IP+network+gateway+DNS), NTP settings (A list of NTP servers and a time-of-day to sync the time), display settings (12 or 24 hour time, flashing second marker, whether to display sync status), what display is attached, timezone, and whether daylight savings should be automatically applied:
 * Network
     * DHCP enable (bool)
     * Static IP address (uint32_t consisting 4 octets)